gggeek/pinba_php/README.md

   Wireshark of decoding the protobuf-formatted messages, set up its configuration as described at https://wiki.wireshark.org/Protobuf.md.
   The `.proto` file describing the messages used by Pinba can be found at https://github.com/badoo/pinba2/blob/master/proto/pinba.proto

+  As an alternative which does not require Wireshark, it is also possible to save to a file the string resulting from `pinba_get_data()` calls, then decode it using the `protoc` tool - which is included by default in the test container:

+      php myTestFile > test.rawmsg
+      protoc --decode=Pinba.Request tests/pinba.proto < test.rawmsg

 ## License

 Use of this software is subject to the terms in the [license](LICENSE) file